gemstackio/the-complete-algorand-development-course-old/ch-13-creating-an-algorand-standard-asset/13_4-send-an-asa-configuration-transaction.md

 ## What We Are Going To Do

-In this section we will learn how to start
+In this section we will look at how to develop logic that will send a configured ASA transaction.

 ## Learning Objective

-By the end of this section student should be able to
+By the end of this section student should be able to develop logic that will send a configured ASA transaction.

 ## Getting Started
 1. First we need to sign the transaction that our `create_asset_transaction()` function returns: